"Holiday Help Line, this is Matthew. How can I help you?"

 If she ever came into his restaurant, he'd spit in her soup.
 Too bad, because he'd sort of liked her.
 The sound of her voice, her throaty laugh.

-He frosts over.
-"Turkey's the easiest thing in the world.
+He frosted over.
+“Turkey’s the easiest thing in the world.
 Every year the magazines are filled with pages and pages of how not to screw it up.
 And still you call.
-'How do I know when it's done, do I put the stuffing inside the bird, what do I do with the guts in the plastic bag?'"
+‘How do I know when it’s done, do I put the stuffing inside the bird, what do I do with the guts in the plastic bag?’”

 Crap.
 His supervisor had warned him about the listings, one atop the other in the directory: Holiday Help Line, Holiday Stress Line.
 Some people called the wrong one by accident, too distraught about the mashed potatoes or the alcoholic parent to parse the difference.